A close-knit community of leaders with vision

 The college’s location just one mile from downtown Jackson, the state’s capital and financial center, affords students the opportunity to intern with high-level executives.
 Mentorship programs are in place for medicine, business, law, and all other areas of study.

 The Millsaps College Faith & Work Initiative, funded by the Lilly Endowment, provides an array of seminars, courses, and internships that allow students to explore their personal and professional futures as they relate to issues of ethics, values, faith, and the common good.

 Millsaps’ faculty are dedicated to teaching.
 Research is secondary, but it frequently involves work with undergraduate assistants.
-The college boasts an 11:1 student-to-teacher ratio and an average class size of fifteen.
+The college boasts a 9:1 student-to-teacher ratio and an average class size of fifteen.
 Millsaps has ninety full-time faculty members, and virtually all of Millsaps’ tenure-track faculty hold a PhD or the terminal degree in their field.

 Millsaps professors have won various teaching awards, including the McGraw-Hill Undergraduate Anthropology Teaching Award, the CASE Carnegie U.S. Professor of the Year Award, and three professor of the year awards for Mississippi in the last five years.

 CREATIVE APPLICATION OF TRADITIONAL TECHNIQUES

 Millsaps’ Heritage program is a wide-ranging study of the history of ideas, cultures, religions, creative works, and pivotal problems that have shaped humanity for thousands of years.
 This program brings together history, literature, philosophy, religion, and the arts in an integrated approach to the study of a global cultural history.
 The program is the equivalent of two year-long courses.